huangym2015/learngit/readme.txt

-喝喝啊！git is a free tool under GPL
+喝喝啊！git is a free software under GPL

 Git has a mutable index called stage.
 Git tacks changes of files.